A History of Arab Poets

 Poetry is one of the forms through which the Arabic culture was brought out to the world to embrace.
-If you speak or understand the Arabic language then you can easily relate to the deep richness in culture and beliefs penned by the Arabic poets.
+If you speak or understand the Arabic language then you can easily relate to the deep richness of culture and beliefs penned by the Arabic poets.

 There is a unique history in Arabic poems with each having its writer emulated to be a great composer and expressionist.
 As the sixth century faded away, the Arab language had substantial growth and had an aptness that set it aside from that of other cultures.
 This was well put into context in the Arabic poets’ words and literature.

-You can predate the historic richness in the poems and the writers back to a location called Ukatz.
+You can predate the historic richness of the poems and the writers back to a location called Ukatz.
 During Dhu’l hajj, the different communities would send their best Arabic poets to represent then in the Ukatz hajj.

 He was a prince of the Kinda Arab community.
 He had a life rich in controversy with his father finding no place in his kingdom for him and the kind of life he led.
-He was banished only to be a man of essence to his community when his father was assassinated.
+He was banished only to be a man of the essence of his community when his father was assassinated.
 With this happening in his life, Hunduj still managed to be a fine poet writing pieces that received accolades even from Mohammed.

 His abilities to pen excellent poems was evident in his youthful days.
 Under the guided watch of his uncle, he grew in poetic perfection.
-Beside his uncle’s deathbed, Zuhayr discovered that according to Arabic culture and beliefs, poetry is not something that one attains for it is received within family lines.
+Besides his uncle’s deathbed, Zuhayr discovered that according to Arabic culture and beliefs, poetry is not something that one attains for it is received within family lines.
 Armed with this information, he did proceed to write epic Arab poems.